Matcha Date Bars - Earth to Veg

 • These date bars are naturally gluten free and can even be made nut-free for those with allergies.

-• Matcha date bars are a high energy snack and are easy to transport to school or the office.
-(Fun fact: the original Larabar was designed to be a sturdy hiking snack—this recipe is no different!)
+• Matcha date bars are easy to transport to school or the office.
+(Fun fact: the original Larabar was designed to be a sturdy hiking snack, and this recipe is no different!)

 • My recipe is refined sugar-free and uses dried dates for sweetness.
 Dates add plenty of fibre and natural sweetness while keeping these matcha bars low on the glycemic index.